h3verett/TTS-for-some/turnButtonV0.4.md

 Please let me know any ideas or issues you find with this.

+This version assumes that the Global UI will not change the order or position of the turnButton entries.
+A future version will address this.
 This version drops into your global script.
 It defines these globals:

 function tB_curPlayer() -- need this only if you want to use curPlayer in another object.